Discord Plugin

 This guide provides step-by-step instructions to get your Discord bot up and running in no time.

-A video demo is available in .
+A video demo is available in the Crypto.com AI Agent SDK X post.

 Prerequisites